 This was not my first rodeo.
 I’ve headed out to the Jungfrau region for a snowboarding holiday a couple of times before in the past handful of years, but something about this year felt a bit different.
 Maybe it was the weather, maybe the town we stay in, Wengen, is not as quaint as I remember it, maybe it’s just that I’m getting used to the place so it feels less interesting or exotic… I don’t know.

 the cute Wengernalpbahn, the fourth and final train to get to Wengen

 All that aside, Wengen is a charming little village, accessible only via a rack and pinion railway (the world’s longest) from either Lauterbrunnen or Grindelwald.
-Of course that’s after three other trains: Zurich to Bern; transfer for Bern to Interlaken Ost; transfer for Interlaken Ost to Lauterbrunnen.
-But once you get into the village, it’s pleasantly car-free.
+Of course that’s after three other trains: Zurich to Bern; transfer in Bern to Interlaken Ost; transfer in Interlaken Ost to Lauterbrunnen where this final train finally gets to you Wengen (or all the way up to Kleine Scheidegg should you desire).
+But once you get into the village of Wengen, it’s pleasantly car-free.
 With the exception of the hotels’ electric cars, which seem to have seriously multiplied since my last visit.
 A “pedestrianized” town loses some of its charm when you still have to keep an eye out for vehicles when walking down the village streets.

 a snowy day hinders the visibility towards Kleine Scheidegg (taken from the Arven lift, I think?)